On Itzykson-Zuber Ansatz: Introduction

-There is another way to study the Witten-Kontsevich tau function $\tau_{WK}$.
+There is another way to study the Witten-Kontsevich tau-function $\tau_{WK}$.
 As pointed out by Dijkgraaf-Verlinde-Verlinde\cite{DVV1}, $\tau_{KW}$ can be uniquely determined by a group of linear partial differential equations known as the Virasoro constraints.
 For derivations of the equivalence of the two ways, see \cite{DVV1}.

 One can use either the characterization by KdV hierarchy plus string equation or the Virasoro constraints to compute the free energy functions $F_g$.
 The results are of course some formal power series in the coupling constants $t_0, t_1, \dots$ which are too complicated to expect any closed formulas directly.
 In \cite{IZ}, Itzykson and Zuber introduced another group of variables $I_0,I_1,\cdots$ defined by: